axelcharrier/axelcharrier/README.md

 🏦 I'm currently working on different skills.
-⚡ Proficient in Python, C++, HTML/CSS,PHP/SQL and other stuff .
+⚡ Proficient in HTML/CSS,PHP/SQL and other stuff .
 💬 What's your favourite quote?
 Mine is : If it works don't change anything 📖 Languages: English-French